top of page

 Managing Emotions Just Requires Becoming Aware of Them Before Being Consumed by Them

 There are many “techniques” available to manage stress and burnout, to conquer fear, self-doubt or imposter syndrome, to destroy anger and frustration, to assuage guilt and cope with loneliness.
-The reason there are many such techniques is because they are unreliable, and they unreliable because they don’t address our core avoidances—the feelings we’ve arranged our days/lives around avoiding (e.g., shame/humiliation, fear, etc.).
+The reason there are many such techniques is because they are unreliable, and they are unreliable because they don’t address our core avoidances—the feelings we’ve arranged our days/lives around avoiding (e.g., shame/humiliation, fear, etc.).

 Attempting to destroy an emotion only exacerbates the problem: trying not to feel—and being on the lookout foranger means that anger is controlling our perception and behaviour.
 We must then deal with the consequences (emotional and otherwise) of avoidance: hating that we can’t “control” our anger just makes us angrier.
 Being unable to control our undesirable emotions makes us more frustrated (especially when it prevents us from making progress), and this frustration tends to exacerbate our self-criticism, stress, fear, self-doubt, etc.